olofk/fusesoc/doc/source/user/build_system/dependencies.rst

 A dependency example: DualBlinky
 --------------------------------

-We introduced the basic FuseSoC features by creating an reusable core called Blinky.
+We introduced the basic FuseSoC features by creating a reusable core called Blinky.
 To illustrate the concept of dependencies in FuseSoC we employ another example: DualBlinky, the "dual-core" version of Blinky.
 Again, all source code is available in the `FuseSoC source tree <https://github.com/olofk/fusesoc>`_ in the ``tests/userguide/dualblinky`` directory.